 Call for appointment:410-448-6400 410-448-6400

-The orthopedic spine service at the University of Maryland offers comprehensive, state-of-the-art evaluation and non-surgical and surgical treatment of all spinal disorders.
+The University of Maryland Spine Program offers comprehensive, state-of-the-art evaluation and non-surgical and surgical treatment of all spinal disorders.

 Faculty members limit their practice to spinal disorders.
 With the diversity of experience and expertise afforded by our faculty, all regions of the spine (cervical, thoracic, lumbosacral) are covered.